- Gender and Relationships»

 A day before the marriage, the groom along with his family members and relatives starts for the marriage venue.
 Some more rituals need to be performed in the evening at that place as marriage time has been fixed for early morning itself on next day.

 The morning rituals got conducted as usual as on other 3 days that are mentioned above and after lunch, we started for the marriage venue in the A/C bus booked for this purpose.
-The groom travels in a car well decorated for this purpose along with some small children at the auspicious time fixed for start around 3 pm. and we went behind him in the bus.
+The groom travels in a car well decorated for this purpose along with some small children at the auspicious time fixed for starting around 3 pm. and we went behind him in a bus.
 It was at the other end of the city nearer to bride's house.
 A journey of 20 km.
 On reaching the venue, the bride's family members welcomed the groom and others by lighting crackers and showering flowers and spraying scents accompanied by nadaswaram music.

 Welcome to Groom at Marriage Venue